RandomcodeDev/chifir-engine/design/style.typ

 Comments should explain what code does.
 At the top of a file that implements something complex, or the main header for a whole component, explain the overall design of the component, any important choices and the reasoning, and whatever limitations exist.
 Additionally, when functions are complex, add comments explaining what's happening/why it's happening.
-The memory manager in `base/memory.cpp` is the best example of commenting things so far.
+The memory manager in `base/memory.cpp` and the Windows loader in `base/loader_win32.cpp` are the best example of commenting things so far.

 == Naming
 Variables are camel case, prefixed with `m_` for private/protected members, `g_` for globals, and `s_` for static globals.
 Types are Pascal